Beyond-jQuery/book/manuscript/events.md

 });
 ~~~~~~~

-In both cases, the data attach to the `CustomEvent` is available to our listeners via a [standardized `detail` property][customevent-detail].
+In both cases, the data attached to the `CustomEvent` is available to our listeners via a [standardized `detail` property][customevent-detail].
 With the `CustomEvent` constructor, this data is provided on a `detail` property of the object passed when creating a new instance.
 The `detail` property on this object matches the `detail` property on the `CustomEvent` object available to our listeners, which is nice and consistent.
-Our listeners still have access to this same `detail` property when setting up our "uploadError" event, it is buried in a sea of parameters passed to `initCustomEvent`.
+Our listeners still have access to this same `detail` property when setting up our "uploadError" event using the old event creation API, but it is buried in a sea of parameters passed to `initCustomEvent`.
 In my experience, anything more than 2 parameters is confusing and non-intuitive.
-This is not an uncommon preference, which may explain why the more modern `CustomEvent` constructor only mandates two parameters, the second being an object where all custom event is provided.
+This is not an uncommon preference, which may explain why the more modern `CustomEvent` constructor only mandates two parameters, the second being an object where all custom even configuration and data is provided.

 ## Event delegation: powerful and underused {#event-delegation}